 I had only been once to Spain in my adult life, a short visit to San Sebastián in the Basque Country eight years ago as I was making a somewhat ill-prepared cycling holiday in France and the French Pyrenees.

-I was many times in Spain with my family during my childhood, vacations I barely remember and which have been rather dull and uneventful, so it never struck me as appealing an idea to go there again.
+I was many times in Spain with my family during my childhood, vacations I barely remember and which had been rather dull and uneventful, so it has never struck me as appealing an idea to go there again.

-Despite being interested in languages in general, I’ve never felt much affinity to Southern European languages either, and I’ve never learned one single phrase in Spanish until quite recently.
+Despite being interested in languages in general, I’ve hardly felt any affinity to Southern European languages either, and I’ve never learned one single phrase in Spanish until quite recently.

 Certainly a miss, because the part of Northern Spain I just had the opportunity to visit (Aragon and the Pyrenees) is really an intriguing and unique one.